 Spanish Prime Minister Takes Unprecedented Step To Dissolve Catalan Government

-Spanish Prime Minister Mariano Rajoy announced Saturday he was invoking a provision in his country's constitution that allows him to suspend and overtake the regional government of Catalonia as part of his effort to quell its secessionist movement.
+Spanish Prime Minister Mariano Rajoy announced Saturday that he was invoking a provision in his country's constitution that allows him to suspend and overtake the regional government of Catalonia as part of his effort to quell its secessionist movement.

-"I am firing the Catalan regional president and all Catalan government ministers," Rajoy told reporters following a emergency meeting with his cabinet in Madrid that took more than two hours earlier Saturday, as NPR's Lauren Frayer reported to our Newscast unit.
+"I am firing the Catalan regional president and all Catalan government ministers," Rajoy told reporters after a emergency meeting with his Cabinet in Madrid that lasted more than two hours earlier Saturday, as NPR's Lauren Frayer reported to our Newscast unit.

-The prime minister also said he would call for new elections in Catalonia within the next six months.
+The prime minister also said he would call for new elections in Catalonia within six months.

-Rajoy's use of the so-called "nuclear option," Article 155 of the Spanish constitution, which allows the central government to strip power from any Spanish region acting illegally, was a first for the country's 39-year-old democracy.
+Rajoy's use of the so-called "nuclear option," Article 155 of the Spanish Constitution, which allows the central government to strip power from any Spanish region acting illegally, was a first for the country's 39-year-old democracy.

 The prime minister's move Saturday is not the final step in a chain of procedural requirements.
 Spain's Senate must first vote on his plan next week.
-With the Senate operated by Rajoy's party, however, the measure is widely expected to pass.
+However, with the Senate operated by Rajoy's party, the measure is widely expected to pass.

-Catalonia's leader and the public face of the region's independence movement, Charles Puigdemont, planned to deliver a public response to the prime minister's announcement later Saturday.
+Catalonia's leader and the public face of the region's independence movement, Carles Puigdemont, planned to deliver a public response to the prime minister's announcement later Saturday.

 Separatist protesters also planned to demonstrate in Barcelona on Saturday.